Chester A. Arthur Home

-The Chester A. Arthur Home was the residence of the 21st President of the United States, Chester A. Arthur (1829–1886), both before and after his four years in Washington, D.C., while serving as vice president and then as president.
+The Chester A. Arthur Home was the residence of the 21st president of the United States, Chester A. Arthur (1829–1886), both before and after his four years in Washington, D.C., while serving as vice president and then as president.
 It is located at 123 Lexington Avenue, between 28th and 29th Streets in Rose Hill, Manhattan, New York City.
 Arthur spent most of his adult life living in the residence.
 While Vice President, Arthur retreated to the house after the July 2, 1881 shooting of President James Garfield.
 Arthur was in residence here when Garfield died on September 19, and took the presidential oath of office in the building.
 A commemorative bronze plaque was placed inside the building in 1964 by the Native New Yorkers Historical Society and New York Life Insurance, and the house was designated a National Historic Landmark on January 12, 1965.

 Site

-The Chester A. Arthur Home is located at 123 Lexington Avenue, in the Rose Hill neighborhood of Midtown Manhattan in New York City.
+The Chester A. Arthur Home is located at 123 Lexington Avenue, in the Murray Hill or Rose Hill neighborhood of Midtown Manhattan in New York City.
 It sits between 29th Street to the north and 28th Street to the south, facing Lexington Avenue to the west from a frontage of 21.83 ft.
 The building site covers a lot area of 1747 sqft, with a depth of 80 ft between Lexington Avenue and Third Avenue.
 Nearby landmarks include the Madison Avenue Baptist Church and New York School of Applied Design for Women to the north, the Church of Our Lady of the Scapular–St. Stephen to the east, the William and Anita Newman Library and 69th Regiment Armory to the south, and the Emmet Building to the west.